ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-sell-products.md

    >
    > To check the amounts that will actually be posted, use the **Statistics** page, which takes into account the rounding calculations.
 Also, if you choose the **Release** action, the totals fields will be updated to include rounding calculations.

 11. Optionally, in the **Invoice Discount Amount** field, enter an amount that should be deducted from the value shown in the **Total Incl.
-Tax** field.
+DPH**.

    If you have set up invoice discounts for the customer, then the specified percentage value is automatically inserted in the **Invoice Discount %** field if the criteria are met, and the related amount is inserted in the **Inv.
 Discount Amount Excl.
-Tax** field.
+DPH**.
 For more information, see [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).
-12. To only ship a part of the order quantity, enter that quantity in the **Qty. to Ship** field.
-The value is copied to the **Qty. to Invoice** field.
+12. Chcete-li odeslat pouze část objednaného množství, zadejte toto množství do pole **K dodání**.
+Hodnota se zkopíruje do pole **K. fakturaci**.
-13. To only invoice a part of the shipped quantity, enter that quantity in the **Qty. to Invoice** field.
-The quantity must be lower than the value in the **Qty. to Ship** field.
+13. Chcete-li fakturovat pouze část dodaného množství, zadejte toto množství do pole **K fakturaci**.
+Množství musí být nižší než hodnota v poli **K dodání**.
-14. When the sales order lines are completed, choose the **Post and Send** action.
+14. Po dokončení řádků prodejní objednávky vyberte akci **Účtovat a Odeslat**.

 The **Post and Send Confirmation** dialog box displays the customer's preferred method of receiving documents.
 You can change the sending method by choosing the lookup button for the **Send Document to** field.
 For more information, see [Set Up Document Sending Profiles](sales-how-setup-document-send-profiles.md).